mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-synchronize.md

 [Try it (DataTable)](https://dotnetfiddle.net/bAq5hA)

 ### Synchronize with custom key
 You want to synchronize entities, but you don't have the primary key.
-The `ColumnPrimaryKeyExpression` let you use as a key any property or combination of properties.
+The `ColumnPrimaryKeyExpression` lets you use as a key any property or combination of properties.

 ```csharp
 bulk.AutoMapKeyExpression = customer => customer.Code;